2022

 About

-Belarus-Serbia In 2022, Belarus exported $99.8M to Serbia.
-The main products that Belarus exported to Serbia are Sulfate Chemical Woodpulp ($36.1M), Tractors ($9.57M), and Broadcasting Equipment ($6.26M).
-During the last 16 years the exports of Belarus to Serbia have increased at an annualized rate of 10.9%, from $19.1M in 2006 to $99.8M in 2022.
+Belarus-Serbia Trade: In 2022, Belarus exported $99.8M to Serbia.
+The main products that Belarus exported to Serbia were Sulfate Chemical Woodpulp ($36.1M), Tractors ($9.57M), and Broadcasting Equipment ($6.26M).
+Over the past 5 years the exports of Belarus to Serbia have decreased at an annualized rate of 8.24%, from $153M in 2017 to $99.8M in 2022.

 In 2014, Belarus exported services to Serbia worth $4.78M, with Computer and information services ($4.71M), Government services, n.i.e. ($60.4k), and Insurance services ($9.23k) being the largest in terms of value.

-Serbia-Belarus In 2022, Serbia exported $75.6M to Belarus.
+Serbia-Belarus Trade: In 2022, Serbia exported $75.6M to Belarus.
 The main products that Serbia exported to Belarus were Rubber Tires ($18.2M), Nonaqueous Paints ($5.62M), and Polyacetals ($5.37M).
-During the last 16 years the exports of Serbia to Belarus have increased at an annualized rate of 9.21%, from $18.5M in 2006 to $75.6M in 2022.
+Over the past 5 years the exports of Serbia to Belarus have increased at an annualized rate of 6.11%, from $56.2M in 2017 to $75.6M in 2022.

 In 2009, Serbia exported services to Belarus worth $972k, with Workers' remittances ($436k), Personal, cultural, and recreational services ($285k), and Compensation of employees ($244k) being the largest in terms of value.

-Comparison In 2022, Belarus ranked 32 in the Economic Complexity Index (ECI 0.82), and 100 in total exports ($10.4B).
+Comparison: In 2022, Belarus ranked 32 in the Economic Complexity Index (ECI 0.82), and 100 in total exports ($10.4B).
 That same year, Serbia ranked 36 in the Economic Complexity Index (ECI 0.75), and 70 in total exports ($30.3B).

 Historical Data